-You see the importance of swift actions in a world that you believe is unforgiving of slow-movers.
+/YOUR SMI CHOICES INDICATE THAT you see the importance of swift actions in a world that you believe is unforgiving of slow-movers.
 You know that the present day pace is fast or highly accelerated, depending upon who you ask.
-This understanding is aligned with your behaviors.
+You are a true citizen of our times!

-You are comfortable making quick assessments of a situation and acting promptly.
+YOU ARE COMFORTABLE.
+This fits you well, as you have no concerns about making a quick assessment of a situation and acting promptly.
 You are a quick thinker, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
 Speed is justified.